Skip to content

 Testing with permissions

-The authenticated_client fixture in conftest.py seeds an admin user (who has *).
+The authenticated_client fixture from the simple_module_test plugin seeds an admin user (who has *).
 For tests that need a less-privileged user, build one from the users module fixtures or flip the principal temporarily:

 python